This factsheet was updated in November 2023.

 Charities, community groups and social enterprises own and operate a broad range of premises (museums, national trust and other sizeable public premises) and often host or operate events.
 Recent attacks demonstrate that terrorists may choose to target a broad range of locations.
 It is therefore right that we bolster the UK’s preparedness for and protection from terrorist attacks, through the implementation of requirements proportionate to the overall level of risk.

-The proposals for places for worship are different to other premises in scope.
-All places of worship will be placed within the baseline tier, regardless of their capacity, barring a small cohort across all faiths that charge a fee for admission.
+The proposals for places of worship are different to other premises in scope.
+All places of worship will be placed within the Standard Tier, regardless of their capacity, barring a small cohort across all faiths that charge a fee for admission.
 This is in recognition of the existing range of mitigation activities delivered and funded by Government to reduce their vulnerability to terrorism and hate crime.

 Will Martyn’s Law apply to all of the UK?